 Your daily caloric needs vary based on your activity, along with your macronutrient requirements.
 The number of carbohydrates should be adjusted based on your level of activity.
 Carbs serve as the primary energy source for running, especially if you are doing a long run or a fast-paced run – so the more you run, the more carbohydrates you burned.
 On days of a hard workout or long run, adjust your

 You may get energy during a run from carbohydrates and fat, but that doesn’t mean you should neglect protein in your diet.
-Protein is not just for bodybuilders; a study published in PLOS ONE concluded that endurance athletes need to eat more protein than previously recommended.
+Protein is not just for bodybuilders; a study published in PLOS ONE concludes that endurance athletes need to eat more protein than previously recommended.
 The researchers suggested 0.7 -0.8 grams of protein per pound of body weight (1.6-1.8 grams per kilogram of body weight).

 Protein plays a vital role in the repair of muscles after a hard workout – including after a run.
 Protein also is essential for the health of bones, ligaments, and tendons, as a protein in the bones and joints (collagen) is broken down during endurance exercise.
 Without enough protein, your body cannot repair and support itself – which means you will be at higher risk for injury and not see the full adaptations from your workouts.